Zenika/zenika-career-paths-framework/paths/business.md

 ### Business Developer

-When we meet a requirement we tends to satisfy it the "perfect" way.
-Satisfying it according the proper cost is a key point.
+When we work on a specified need, we usually want to satisfy it in a "perfect" way.
+However, taking into account the cost and scope of a solution is key to a durable relationship.
-Also, being able to cover a large scope of needs/topic is important to help the customer globally and not only on a specific area.
+Being able to cover a large scope of needs / topics is also important to help the business partner globally and not only on a specific area.

 The key abilities of a Business Developer are:
-- Ability to go over the demand to identify the real needs
+- Ability to manage and connect different sets of needs
-- Ability to provide a "Design to cost" solution
+- Ability to use a "Design-to-Cost" approach
-- Ability to help on a large scope
+- Ability to help on a global scope

 ### New Market Explorer